EdoLabWorks/Node-WebSocket-SPA/README.md

 ![](https://github.com/EdoLabWorks/ximgs/blob/master/WebSocketSPA.png)

-Without a REST API to map our CRUD operations using HTTP methods, we will move our data back and forth between our front-end and back-end services using a simple header and payload JSON data packets.
+We will move our data back and forth between our client and server using a simple header and payload JSON data packets.